Definition of MySQL CTE

 Output:

 We can see that the output has a single column ‘count’ with values from 100 to 500, each updated by 50.
-We need to keep in mind that, both the recursive and non-recursive portions of the sub-query must have the same column widths for all columns because the output column width is dependent upon the non-recursive part of sub-query.
-Recursive CTEs are mainly used to initiate series like Fibonacci series, search or traverse through any data.
+We need to remember that both the recursive and non-recursive portions of the sub-query must have the same column widths for all columns because the output column width is dependent upon the non-recursive part of the sub-query.
+People mainly use Recursive CTEs to initiate series like the Fibonacci series, search, or traverse through any data.

 Conclusion